seancorfield/clojure-dining-car/README.md

 It's categorized and task-oriented, and contains short descriptions of the libraries, possibly including mention of what they're most useful for.
-Sometimes links to example usage.
+Sometimes with links to example usage.
 It's not comprehensive.
 It's necessarily just a bit opinionated, but we all agree to be nice, so that shouldn't be a problem. `:)`

 It's a *community-driven* resource, and editing is *easy* (like a wiki).
 Please contribute.
 Just log in to github, go to [the dining